mpanelo/nflfantaspy/README.md

 - Your NFL fantasy football league needs to be Public (NFL API is not open to the public)
 - Project is not 100% complete
   - There are still enhancements left to do to make the DX better
-  - Bugs left to resolve.
+  - Bugs left to resolve

 ## Feedback
 I appreciate all feedback!
 To get in contact, send me a DM on [Twitter](https://twitter.com/maupanelo).